Wreckage of long-lost WW II ship, sunken with its Native American skipper and half its crew, identified

 But late last month, a manned-submersible operated by Caladan Oceanic, a Dallas undersea exploration company, located the front two-thirds of the ship, sitting upright, along with the bridge, mid section and the identifying hull number, 557.

 The submersible, piloted by former Navy Cmdr.
-Victor Vescovo, also saw two large gun turrets, twin torpedo racks, and multiple gun mounts.
+Victor Vescovo, also saw two large gun turrets, twin torpedo racks and multiple gun mounts.

 “No human remains or clothing were seen at any point during the dives and nothing was taken from the wreck,” Caladan said in its announcement.